 Prior to my early release from BT in 1997 they seconded me to a charity called Apex Trust for a period of 3 years.
 This charity was charged by the Home Office to promote employment opportunities to prisoners who were shortly to be released from prison and having been trained and had qualified in a number of skills during their time at training establishments In the UK.
 My work with the trust was to contact employers who were short of some of the skills that ex-offenders were able to provide and had been trained at government expense!
 The real problem was to persuade employers to take on Ex-offenders.
 Together with a fellow secondee however, who worked for a major Insurance company in London, we devised a Fidelity Bonding insurance scheme which employers could purchase and on which they could claim should the ex-offender commit an act of theft etc whilst in their employ.
 This type of insurance is still in existence today.
 I visited most training prisons in the North and South west of the UK.
 The Secondment was successful and resulted in a number for organisations employing ex-offenders.

-Prior to joining the Gnosall Patients Forum I applied for and was elected as a Governor at Stafford Hospital.
+Prior to joining the Gnosall Patients' Participation Group (then Gnosall Patients Forum), I applied for and was elected as a Governor at Stafford Hospital.
 In the event this was a fairly short lived appointment due to the ‘restructuring’ of the Hospital at the time.

 Whist now completely retired and away from the hustle and bustle of city life I still remain Chairman of the Council of Management at Hall Green Little Theatre in Birmingham and Chairman of the Gnosall Patients Forum.
 I will continue to fulfil those roles for as long as the members wish me to do so.